 - Demonstrated ability to lead networking, fundraising, and outreach initiatives

-- Demonstrated ability to work as part of a team and to lead meetings and discussions
+- Demonstrated ability to work as part of a team and to collaborate during meetings and discussions

 - Strong organizational skills, including: